 The 1949 Rolls-Royce Dawn Drophead was originally sold after the war, in an effort to redefine luxury and bring back the heightened levels of comfort from before.
-While it quickly rose to popularity, it was noted for a few peculiar features including a lack of seatbelts and an engine that doesn’t actually fire.
+While it quickly rose to popularity, it was noted for a few peculiar features, including a lack of seatbelts and an engine that doesn’t actually fire.

 Ford Thunderbird 1971

 The 1971 Ford Thunderbird is one of those classic cars that come with endless conversation and bursts of nostalgia.
-It’s an old car you can’t help but smile at as soon as its outsize body and unique charm find their way into the topic of conversation.
+It’s an old car you can’t help but smile at as soon as its outsized body and unique charm find their way into the topic of conversation.

 A car that underwent multiple personality changes throughout the main period of its life, the Thunderbird drew together all of the classic Ford features and combined them with something a little more luxurious.
 In General Motors’ opinion, the bigger the better was the way forward when it came to cars.
-Known for consistently outselling the Buick Riviera, Oldsmobile Toronado and Cadillac Eldorado, it firmly kept itself in the limelight for years.
+Known for consistently outselling the Buick Riviera, Oldsmobile Toronado, and Cadillac Eldorado, it firmly kept itself in the limelight for years.

 Jaguar XJS 1989

 An unbreakable passion for adventure: that’s what you’ll be reminded of as soon as you’ve made yourself comfortable behind the wheel of a 1989 Jaguar XJS.
-A classic car made for fun days out and spontaneous decisions, this car is one that kept itself remarkably together and refused to ever break down.
+A classic car made for fun days out and spontaneous decisions, this cool old car is one that kept itself remarkably together and refused to ever break down.

-When it first came out, the XJS was pitied for its trailing rear buttresses but, as time has passed, that overall opinion has taken a complete 180.
+When it first came out, the XJS was pitied for its trailing rear buttresses, but, as time has passed, that overall opinion has taken a complete 180.
 While it’s still one you’ll be able to find nowadays, that wasn’t always the case: the XJS was almost pulled from the overall Jaguar lineup at the start of its life.